Coherence (physics)

-In physics, two wave sources are coherent if their frequency and waveform are identical.
-Coherence is an ideal property of waves that enables stationary (i.e., temporally or spatially constant) interference.
-It contains several distinct concepts, which are limiting cases that never quite occur in reality but allow an understanding of the physics of waves, and has become a very important concept in quantum physics.
-More generally, coherence describes all properties of the correlation between physical quantities of a single wave, or between several waves or wave packets.

-Interference is the addition, in the mathematical sense, of wave functions.
-A single wave can interfere with itself, but this is still an addition of two waves (see Young's slits experiment).
+Coherence expresses the potential for two waves to interfere.
+Two monochromatic beams from a single source always interfere.
+Wave sources are not strictly monochromatic: they may be partly coherent.

+When interfering, two waves add together to create a wave of greater amplitude than either one (constructive interference) or subtract from each other to create a wave of minima which may be zero (destructive interference), depending on their relative phase.
 Constructive or destructive interference are limit cases, and two waves always interfere, even if the result of the addition is complicated or not remarkable.

-When interfering, two waves can add together to create a wave of greater amplitude than either one (constructive interference) or subtract from each other to create a wave of lesser amplitude than either one (destructive interference), depending on their relative phase.
-Two waves are said to be coherent if they have a constant relative phase.
+Two waves with constant relative phase will be coherent.
 The amount of coherence can readily be measured by the interference visibility, which looks at the size of the interference fringes relative to the input waves (as the phase offset is varied); a precise mathematical definition of the degree of coherence is given by means of correlation functions.
+More broadly, coherence describes the statistical similarity of a field, such as an electromagnetic field or quantum wave packet, at different points in space or time.

+Qualitative concept

+Coherence controls the visibility or contrast of interference patterns.
+For example, visibility of the double slit experiment pattern requires that both slits be illuminated by a coherent wave as illustrated in the figure.
+Large sources without collimation or sources that mix many different frequencies will have lower visibility.

+Coherence contains several distinct concepts.
 Spatial coherence describes the correlation (or predictable relationship) between waves at different points in space, either lateral or longitudinal.
 Temporal coherence describes the correlation between waves observed at different moments in time.
 Both are observed in the Michelson–Morley experiment and Young's interference experiment.
 Once the fringes are obtained in the Michelson interferometer, when one of the mirrors is moved away gradually from the beam-splitter, the time for the beam to travel increases and the fringes become dull and finally disappear, showing temporal coherence.
 Similarly, in a double-slit experiment, if the space between the two slits is increased, the coherence dies gradually and finally the fringes disappear, showing spatial coherence.
 In both cases, the fringe amplitude slowly disappears, as the path difference increases past the coherence length.

-Introduction

 Coherence was originally conceived in connection with Thomas Young's double-slit experiment in optics but is now used in any field that involves waves, such as acoustics, electrical engineering, neuroscience, and quantum mechanics.
-Coherence describes the statistical similarity of a field (electromagnetic field, quantum wave packet etc.) at two points in space or time.
-The property of coherence is the basis for commercial applications such as holography, the Sagnac gyroscope, radio antenna arrays, optical coherence tomography and telescope interferometers (astronomical optical interferometers and radio telescopes).
+The property of coherence is the basis for commercial applications such as holography, the Sagnac gyroscope, radio antenna arrays, optical coherence tomography and telescope interferometers (Astronomical optical interferometers and radio telescopes).